Philips VG5000

-Not compatible with any other machines, it offered VG5000 BASIC (derived from Microsoft BASIC-80) as the operating system upon boot.
-Graphic ability was limited to a semigraphic symbol display, with the equivalent resolution of 320 x 250 in 8 colors.
+Not compatible with any other machines, it offered VG5000 BASIC (derived from Microsoft BASIC-80) as the operating system upon boot, with Logo available on cartridge.

+Graphic ability was limited to a semigraphic symbol display, with the equivalent resolution of 320 x 250 pixels in 8 colors.

+It had some hardware compatibility with the Philips VG 8000, such as power supply connectors, cassette player interface and cartridges.

+History

+Aimed at schools, it was unsuccessful and production ended in 1986.
+300 000 units were sold in 1984 according to an internal Philips report, with 500 000 predicted for 1985.
 There are about forty games available for the system.

-300 000 units were sold in 1984, according to an internal Philips report, with 500 000 predicted for 1985.

-Aimed at schools, it was unsuccessful and production ended in 1986.
 As of 2022, enthusiasts remain active in developing new homebrew software and emulators for the system.

+Peripherals

+Several peripherals were developed to support the VG5000μ operation: